Skip to Content

 Conservation Efforts and Restoration

-1. Plant native vegetation to rebuild their sanctuaries
+1. Plant native vegetation to rebuild habitats and boost ecosystem management.

-4. Support organizations that buy and protect land
+4. Support habitat preservation groups that buy and protect land for wetland restoration.

 Role of Education and Awareness